About Danielle

 Danielle is a published author and writer, born and raised in Sydney Australia.

-In addition to her published book Teida’s Story, Danielle has other pieces of writing published.
-A variety of short stories through The Urban Field Naturalist , a blog post for The Association for Anthropology, Gernotology and the Life Course (AAGE) titled A Reflection on Changed Easter Traditions , December 2024 Issue of The Relentable Voice Magazine – titled “Dad’s Christmas Gift” .
+A variety of short stories through The Urban Field Naturalist , a blog post for The Association for Anthropology, Gernotology and the Life Course (AAGE) titled A Reflection on Changed Easter Traditions, and various articles for The Relatable Voice Magazine .

 Danielle is also involved with Author’s Penpals where she corresponds to primary school students within Australia encouraging them with their reading and writing.
 She regularly conducts Author’s talks across schools in Sydney and the Central Coast of NSW inspiring students on their life journey.
 Schools where Danielle has been guest speaker include Central Coast Grammar School, Oatley West Public School, St Therese’s Primary School and St Lukes Catholic Primary School .

-Danielle is also involved in media engagements including radio interviews, podcast series.
+Danielle is also involved in various media engagements including radio interviews, podcast series.
 In April 2024 she was interviewed by SBS Australia as part of their documentary Australian Easter – Exploring social and cultural traditions beyond religion which is available in 28 languages.
 In August 2024, you would have caught a glimpse of Danielle on Sunrise Weather when Sam Mac visited a newly opened child care centre in East Hills.